WPChill/strong-testimonials/readme.txt

 * Initial version, a fork of GC Testimonials 1.3.2.

 == Upgrade Notice ==

+= 1.6.2 =
+Fix conflicts with multiple uses of jQuery Cycle plugin.

 = 1.6.1 =
 Bug fix where photo was not uploading with form submission.